Table of Contents

 During the S phase of the cell cycle, an identical copy of the whole DNA is made during replication.
 When Watson and Crick presented their model of DNA in 1953, showing complementary base pairs and the deriving base pairing rules (adenine joins to thymine/uracil, guanine binds to cytosine), the principle of replication could be extrapolated as well:

 Replication occurs prior to cell division in the S phase (synthesis phase) of mitosis in order to allow two sets of chromosomes to be present in the subsequent metaphase, after which they are equally divided into two new cells during separation (anaphase).
-Many intervention, point modification and repair mechanisms are responsible for the continuity of the genetic material.
-The following section explains replication step by step.
+Many interventions, point modification, and repair mechanisms are responsible for the continuity of the genetic material.
+The following section explains the replication step by step.
 Pay particular attention to the enzymes involved at each stage.

 Step 0: Preparation and Prerequisites for Replication